-You can also implement visual cards and cues like my calming strategies or you can create a calm down corner in your home.
+You can also implement visual cards and cues like my calming strategies, my sensory calming strategies or you can create a calm down corner in your home.
 There are other steps you can take, of course, to create an overall calming environment for your autistic child.

 More Strategies and Techniques for Calming an Autistic Child

 Once you have learned how to identify the triggers for your child’s meltdowns, you can begin to develop calming strategies for them and by setting up a visual schedule, you’ll provide some predictability.
 You’ll find both the Calming Strategies cards and my Daily Routine starter set in the Autism Family Guide!

 Another simple tip?